Coronavirus / Covid-19 ETS Guidance for FE sector for academic year 2020-21

-For those that have been working in face to face youth work practice environments for the last six months, we would suggest that we can accept a signed and dated witness testimony for all observation based tasks, even though these might be historic (during the preceding six month period).
+- For those that have been working in face to face youth work practice environments since September 2019, we would suggest that we can accept a signed and dated witness testimony for all observation based tasks, even though these might be historic (September 2019 onwards).

 Awarding Organisations/Bodies must detail within their centre quality management processes each of the following: